TamaraAtanasoska/TamaraAtanasoska.github.io/_posts/2015-11-03-more-than-just-code-:-the-bigger-picture.md

 ---
-title: More than just code: The bigger picture
+title: "More than just code: The bigger picture"
 updated: 2015-11-04 17:05
 ---